jsemalvarez/node-ts-api-boilerplate/docs/README.md

 `GET /v1/task/:taskId` - get task by user\
 `PATCH /v1/task/:taskId` - update task by user\
 `DELETE /v1/task/:taskId` - delete task by user

+## POSTMAN COLLECTION

+You can get the postman collection in `docs` folder